 Look for ways to incorporate exercise in your daily life.
 Mix it up with a quick walk or a leisurely bicycle ride.
 Listen to music.
 Read.

 Staying active is key for overall health and longevity.
 But many adults will need to modify certain aspects of their lifestyle to maintain health and fitness and stave off the onset of falls and disability.
 Silver Cross has some home equipment that can help with the transition.

 Nutrition: Because you get up so early to get to your job and go to your training sessions, your body has less time to adjust to the time change or your diet.
 It may take your body a few days to return to a normal eating pattern after adjusting to your new schedule.
 It’s important to find ways to supplement your diet if you’re starting a new routine.

-Do a meal planning to include healthy choices and make meals that have a high protein content, like fish, chicken and vegetables.
+Do a meal plan to include healthy choices and make meals that have a high protein content, like fish, chicken and vegetables.
 Cut out foods that are high in sugar or fat like sweets and fast foods.
+Swap out a normal fast food delivery with a vegan delivery if you feel you really deserve a treat or simply don’t have time to cook something yourself.
 You might have to learn how to use a scale to keep tabs on your calorie count.